0xnarwhal/Bad_USB_Framework/README.md

 ## The Attack

-Now all you need to do is plug in your `Bad USB` on your victim's machine and let the magic happen.
+Now all you need to do is plug in your `BadUSB` on your victim's machine and let the magic happen.
 On your attacker machine, you should be able to see a connection being made from the victims machine.
 This means that the payload has been downloaded and if all goes well you should be able to obtain a persistent reverse shell by running:

 ```bash
 nc -lnvp 4444